 At Zonka Feedback, we advise taking feedback from customers only when it can be acted upon.
 If responses keep piling up and the right professional does not take any action, you might as well not take feedback since it can impact your brand's image.
 So, to eliminate this inefficiency, we at Zonka Feedback introduced automated workflows that enable teams to act on the feedback quickly.

-You can create workflows in which the right team member is sent notification in real-time as soon as a response relevant to them comes in.
+You can create workflows in which the right team member is sent a notification in real-time as soon as a response relevant to them comes in.
 For example, if a customer complains about the quality of food, the response can automatically be sent to the chef.
 Similarly, if the complaint is regarding poor customer support, it would automatically be sent to the support team.

-You can also tag your team members to the responses so they know what action needs to be performed and by whom.
+You can also tag your team members in the responses so they know what action needs to be performed and by whom.
 You can also choose contact action, for example, adding a new contact from the survey response list to the contact list.
 When integrated with business software like customer ticketing software, Zonka Feedback can be used to automatically perform other actions, such as opening or closing a ticket.

-More With Zonka Feedback Integration
+Do More With Zonka Feedback